 - Both enroll Each of you can select coverage on your own as either a retiree or employee.
-If you are covering children, you can determine which of you has the better rates and/or is in the best position to cover them, or - Enroll one of you as the employee/retiree, and the other as a dependent Choose no coverage for one of you, and enroll the other person and any children as dependents of the retiree/employee, or - Both enroll in the better plan If you and your spouse/eligible domestic partner both work for the hospitals and are in different retiree groups, the employee with more comprehensive coverage may enroll their spouse/eligible domestic partner.
+If you are covering children1, you can determine which of you has the better rates and/or is in the best position to cover them, or - Enroll one of you as the employee/retiree, and the other as a dependent Choose no coverage for one of you, and enroll the other person and any children1 as dependents of the retiree/employee, or - Both enroll in the better plan If you and your spouse/eligible domestic partner both work for the hospitals and are in different retiree groups, the employee with more comprehensive coverage may enroll his or her spouse/eligible domestic partner.
 The spouse/eligible domestic partner must have been continuously covered (as either an employee or a dependent) under an active plan for the five years immediately prior to the retirement of the employee with better coverage.

-^{} Only a spouse/eligible domestic partner and children who meet the definition of dependent outlined in the "Using Your Handbook and Benefits Program" section for active employees may be enrolled for medical coverage.
+Note: If you or your spouse/eligible domestic partner choose this option, the employee who is covered as a dependent cannot later enroll in coverage under his/her Retiree Group. - Only a spouse/eligible domestic partner and children who meet the definition of dependent outlined in the Using Your Handbook and Benefits Program section for active employees may be enrolled for medical coverage.